ruthwang23/TSWDPortfolio/finalProject2.md

 ### Interview findings
 __Interview 1__

 _Overall, liked the story - thought it had good flow that made sense.
 Got the main message that Pittsburgh children are at high risk for lead exposure through soil.
-Didn't seem to really call to action/resources to access - simply came away from the story feeling concerned._
+Didn't seem to really digest call to action/resources to access - simply came away from the story feeling concerned._

 Suggested edits:
 * Make wording on visuals more clear, e.g. OF Pittsburgh homes WERE built before 1978
-* Use images of children for more personal feel (pathos appeal)
+* Use images of children for more personal feel
 * Be clearer about the consequences if we don't address the issue now - How will this impact the children's future? (will be addressed in intro text about why lead is bad)

 __Interview 2__

-* Summary of findings
+_Overall, got the story and order of information but felt that it was a bit melodramatic.
+Wanted more concrete data and proof that the city/county should put resources toward addressing lead in soil._

+Suggested edits:
+* Add $ cost of not addressing the issue (children's health care, local economic burden, etc.) vs. $ cost of addressing it (possible program costs)
+* Be a bit more pragmatic and not just use pathos appeals

 __Interview 3__

+__

+Suggested edits:
-* Summary of findings
+*

 ## Revised storyboard & wireframes
 __Key changes:__